Breakfast Cookies are packed full of oats, coconut, nuts, dried cranberries, and cinnamon, for a delicious, filling cookie!

 - 1 cup shredded coconut

-- 1 cup nuts (slivered almonds, chopped pecans, whatever you'd like)
+- 1 cup walnuts, pecans, or almonds, chopped

 - 1 cup chocolate chips (optional)